caducus/devQuest/README.md

 ## Project Status
 Currently Complete, though I may return to it later as I learn more about Phaser.

-## Notes and Reminders
+## Phaser 3 Notes
-Things that I would like to add as I better learn Phaser 3:
+Features I would like to add as my understanding of Phaser 3 increases:
 * A world map that users can use to navigate levels.
 * Health and/or extra lives.
 * An API call to update a leaderboard of logged in users.
 * A volume control button.
 * A way to interact with and kill enemies, possibly by stomping on them.

-Other reminders:
+## Other Notes and Reminders
 * When a user puts in the wrong name and password, put some sort of notification on the screen.
 * Fix app.js so that functions only make a single API call, and edit the rest of the information locally.